Get Your Contract Dispute Case Packet — Force Payment Without Court

 - Notify the Opposing Party: Provide formal notice of your intent to arbitrate, specifying the issues and desired remedies.

-- Select an Arbitrator: Parties can agree on a neutral arbitrator or utilize a local arbitration service, benefitting from familiarity with community dynamics.
+- Select an Arbitrator: Parties can agree on a neutral arbitrator or utilize a local arbitration service, benefitting from familiarity at a local employer.

 - File a Petition or Request for Arbitration: Submit formal documentation to the designated arbitration body or directly to the opposing party if no organization is involved.